bigchaindb/bigchaindb/docs/server/source/production-deployment-template/template-kubernetes-azure.rst

 .. note::

-   All the master nodes should have the *same* public IP address and hostname (also called the Master FQDN).
+   All the master nodes are accessible behind the *same* public IP address and FQDN.
+You connect to one of the masters randomly based on the load balancing policy.

-The "agent" nodes shouldn't get public IP addresses or hostnames, so you can't SSH to them *directly*, but you can first SSH to the master and then SSH to an agent from there.
+The "agent" nodes shouldn't get public IP addresses or externally accessible FQDNs, so you can't SSH to them *directly*, but you can first SSH to the master and then SSH to an agent from there using their hostname.
 To do that, you could
 copy your SSH key pair to the master (a bad idea), or use SSH agent forwarding (better).